Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script sets permission for a file hello for the owner and agroup to have excute while other users will have read only permission
+this script creats excution rights to the owner group and others in the hello file